TacticID FAQsQ – What is TacticID?

 Q – Are the scans permanently stored on TacticID?

 A – Scans are stored on the instrument until synchronization is performed through the TID software into the secure database via the PC.
 Once synchronization is complete, all result data on the instrument is removed.
-The purpose of this feature is to maximize instrument internal memory (the TID server on the computer is the secure database storage site, and is the TID Client/Server software used to generate non-editable reports for all result data).
+The purpose of this feature is to maximize instrument internal memory.
+(The TID server on the computer is the secure database storage site, and is the TID Client/Server software used to generate non-editable reports for all result data).
+Note that the above-noted feature for the data delete function available through the administrative access level.

 Q – In the TacticID reporting software (TID), can I customize the outputs?